serhatyl/movieApp/README.md

 # Movie App

 Movie App is a web application that allows users to discover movies.
-This app is built using React, TypeScript, and Webpack, and uses JSON Server to provide mock API data.
+This app is built using React, TypeScript, and Webpack, and it uses JSON Server to provide mock API data.

 ## Getting Started

-This guide will help you set up and run the Movie App in your local development environment.
+Follow this guide to set up and run the Movie App in your local development environment.

 ### Requirements